platformio/platformio-core/docs/platforms/espressif.rst

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

+    * - :ref:`framework_simba`
+      - Simba is an RTOS and build framework.
+It aims to make embedded programming easy and portable.

 Boards
 ------